sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/identity-service-permissions.md

 ## Graphical and Tabular View

-In the right upper corner the following buttons are offered for display of permissions:
+In the upper-right corner the following buttons are offered for display of permissions:

 - **Graphical View** displays permissions from a tree using battery shape.
 - **Tabular View** displays permissions from a textual representation with permission levels being separated by colon.